romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the default spending limit for GitHub Actions on monthly-billed accounts?
+Q: What is the default spending limit for GitHub Actions on monthly-billed accounts?
 <details><summary>Show the answer</summary><p>

 - **The default spending limit is $0, preventing additional usage beyond the included amounts**